Welcome, New Alumni

 To preserve the privacy of your email address from the Alumni Directory, you can set your email address to not be publicly visible on IRIS.
 Instead, you can display an alumni email forwarding address or no email address at all.
 IRIS has a number of ways to alter what subgroups of people can see your information—feel free to peruse and customize to your preference.

-Alumni Programs will never release your contact information without your consent,* regardless of whether or not they are a Reedie.
+Alumni Relations staff will never release your contact information without your consent,* regardless of whether or not the requesting party is affiliated with Reed.
 However, if you wish to not be contacted by Reed community members under any circumstance, please contact firstname.lastname@example.org for information on being noted as “confidential.”
-Reedies who are "confidential" may still be contacted by the college, but their information will never be shared outside of the college administration, even to other alumni.
+Reedies who are "confidential" may still be contacted by the college, but their information will never be shared outside of the college staff.

 *Please note that having your contact information public in the Alumni Directory equates to consenting to those with access to the directory (i.e., Reed students, staff/faculty, and alumni) being able to contact you.
 You can change these settings in IRIS.